Paul and Silas Escape from Jail (Acts 16:16-34)

 In this unit, students will learn that the Church is the community of all true believers for all time.
 Students will study the spiritual transformation that took place in the early church (Acts 2) and learn what it looked like then, and how it can look now.
 Each week, we’ll take a closer look what the Bible teaches about the Church and the implications it has on the Church today.
 Throughout the unit, students will learn about Pentecost, how God’s church is for all people, how God furthers his church, and how they can be part of God’s church.

-Lesson Title: The Church Continues Today
+Lesson Title: The Early Church Begins

 Lesson Overview: